canonical/github-runner-operator/docs/how-to/debug-with-ssh.md

 ## Prerequisites

-To enhance the security of self-hosted runners and its infrastracture, only authorized connections can be established.
+To enhance the security of self-hosted runners and its infrastructure, only authorized connections can be established.
 Hence, action-tmate users must have [ssh-key registered](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) on the GitHub account.